 Note: the text shown uses different colours to make the code easier to read.
 This is called syntax highlighting.

 You just need to type the code in.
-The editor will apply syntax highlighting automatically (it might not use the same colours as shown above, different editors use different colours, and in IDLE you can configure the colours it uses if you wish).
+The editor will apply syntax highlighting automatically (it might not use the exact colours that are shown above, different editors use different colours, and in IDLE you can configure the colours it uses if you wish).

 You can now run your program.